 Benefits Of Sahaj Samadhi Meditation

-Sahaj Samadhi meditation, when practiced over a period of time, leads to mental clarity and helps in building focus and concentration.
+Sahaj Samadhi meditation, practised over some time, leads to mental clarity and helps in building focus and concentration.

 The state of Samadhi is that of complete rest where you dissolve the sensations of the physical body.
-Thoughts arising in your mind are completely gone and you are just left only with the realization of ‘being’.
+Thoughts arising in your mind are silenced and you are left only with the realization of ‘being’.

-We don’t realize but our thoughts hold a lot of weight in our day to day life.
-Most people who practice Sahaj Samadhi have reported feeling very light after practice sessions.
-When the mind is clear, the weight of our thoughts is gone, and as a result, there is a feeling of extreme bliss.
+We don’t realize, but our thoughts hold a lot of weight in our day to day life.
+Most people who practice Sahaj Samadhi meditation have reported feeling very light after practice sessions.
+When the mind is clear, the weight of our thoughts disappears, and we experience a feeling of extreme bliss.

 In the past, I used to have trouble staying focused on one particular task for a long time.
 My overactive monkey mind used to keep me distracted all the time.
-As a result, I was lagging behind in my work and it started affecting my work.
+As a result, I was lagging behind in my work, and it started affecting my career.

-Just after two months I noticed the benefits of Sahaj Samadhi meditation.
+Just after two months, I noticed the benefits of Sahaj Samadhi meditation.
 I saw a big transformation within myself.
 I was able to increase my focus and concentration.
-The mental clarity I developed as a result of practicing meditation helped with my decision making skills [READ: Meditation For Decision Makers].
+The mental clarity I developed as a result of practising helped with my decision-making skills [READ: Meditation For Decision Makers].

-Practicing Sahaj Samadhi increases the flow of vital energy within the body.
-This vital energy, or prana, is a part of the spiritual body and is said to directly influence the energy and vitality of the physical body.
+Practising Sahaj Samadhi meditation increases the flow of vital energy within the body.
+This vital energy, or prana, is a part of the spiritual body and is said to influence the energy and vitality of the physical body directly.

 According to ancient yogic beliefs, prana is not a part of the physical body but directly affects the functioning of the physical processes within the body.
 Optimal flow of this vital energy ensures physical and mental wellbeing.

-Meditation rejuvenates our mind by getting rid of excessive thoughts and that in turn makes us feel more vibrant and energetic.
+Meditating rejuvenates our mind by getting rid of excessive thoughts and that, in turn, makes us feel more vibrant and energetic.

 Because of reduced stress and anxiety, I started sleeping much better and ate healthy food.
 So naturally, I felt more energetic and could work for long hours without feeling exhausted.

-Let me share my own personal experience on this.
-A couple of years back I was struggling in my career, and as a consequence, I used to be stressed and anxious all the time.
-The feeling of anger and frustration was clearly visible on my face and in my mannerisms.
+Let me share my personal experience on this.
+A couple of years back, I was struggling in my career, and as a consequence, I used to be stressed and anxious all the time.
+The feeling of anger and frustration was visible on my face and in my mannerisms.

-My practices with Sahaj Samadhi helped me calm down my stress and anxiety to a high degree.
+My practices with Sahaj Samadhi meditation helped me calm down my stress and anxiety to a high degree.
 It showed me who I was and what I had become.
-It made me realize that life has a greater design for me and that I had to think beyond myself in order to truly experience a fulfilling life.
+It made me realize that life has a greater design for me and that I had to think beyond myself to experience a fulfilling life truly.

 Over time I completely got rid of my worries and anxieties.
 I was not scared of attending social gatherings and family functions anymore.
-I started reconnecting with people and my relationship with the people started improving over time.
+I started reconnecting with people, and my relationships with people started improving over time.

 When I started treating people with love and respect, they gradually started appreciating my efforts.

-My health starting improving over time as I switched to a healthy lifestyle and incorporated meditation in my daily routine.
-The frequency of my headaches started reducing, my lower back pain and joints inflammation was gone, I was able to reduce my weight (50 pounds) after many years of struggle, and much more.
+My health started improving over time as I switched to a healthy lifestyle and incorporated mindfulness practises in my daily routine.
+The frequency of my headaches started reducing, my lower back pain and joints inflammation were gone, I was able to reduce my weight (50 pounds) after many years of struggle and much more.

-The root cause of all my problems was stress generated by my mind which had reduced the flow vital energy within my body.
+The root cause of all my problems was stress generated by my mind, which had reduced the flow of vital energy within my body.
 Once I took care of my mind, everything else got sorted out on its own.

-Ability to regulate your emotions is one of the biggest challenges of modern day living.
-Just like our body, our mind is also constantly running chasing one thought after another.
-Overactive mind results in poor quality sleep, bad eating habit, weakened immunity, and a lot of other problems.
+Ability to regulate your emotions is one of the biggest challenges of modern-day living.
+Just like our body, our mind is also constantly running, chasing one thought after another.
+An overactive mind results in poor quality sleep, bad eating habits, weakened immunity, and a lot of other problems.